6 Day Tasmania Tour | Gourmet Tasmania Tour (TG6)

 Experience a scenic, cultural and culinary journey as we visit some of Tasmania’s premier locations.
 Your guided experience moves fast enough to include many great attractions, yet slow enough to enjoy the experience.
 This tour is suitable for all ages and physical abilities.

 Pick up from any Hobart CBD accommodations for the start of our 6 Day journey.
-We begin with a stroll around the Hobart waterfront area, a good way to stretch out and meet your fellow guests while learning a brief history of Hobart.
 Today we explore the beautiful Tasman Peninsula and Tasman National Park area.
-A scenic drive will take us out of town towards the blue waters of the Tasmania National Park.
+A scenic morning drive will take us out of town towards the blue waters of the Tasmania National Park.
 Pirates Bay lookout is a great first up stop for coffee & morning snacks with views for miles along the rugged coast line.